Lupane (compound)

-Lupane is a pentacyclic triterpene hydrocarbon with the molecular formula C_{30}H_{52}.
-It serves as the core skeleton for various bioactive compounds, including lupeol and betulinic acid, which are prevalent in numerous plant species.
+Lupane is a pentacyclic triterpene hydrocarbon, having the molecular formula C_{30}H_{52}, which serves as the core skeleton in several bioactive compounds.
+Such compounds include lupeol and betulinic acid which are found in some plant species.
 It actually features a structure composed of five fused rings––four cyclohexane rings and one cyclopentane––and is one of the major triterpene skeletons alongside hopane, oleanane, and ursane types.
 The compound is common in birch bark.

 Occurrence and derivatives

 Derivatives of lupane, such as lupeol, betulin, and betulinic acid, are found in high concentrations in birch bark (Betula spp.), mango peels, olives, strawberries, and other fruits.

 Similar derivatives

 Similar derivatives are the following ones: